AiSuccessNow/Wine-Quality-Analysis/README.md

 - Analyzing the impact of different grape varieties on wine quality.
 - Explore how different climates around the world impact the fixed acidity in wine.
 - Investigating the effects of aging on various wine attributes.
+- Research the financial information on the different wine types.
 - Explore the physiochemical makeup of specifice types of wines, for example; White Zinfandel, Sauvignon Blanc, Cabernet Sauvignon, and Pinot Noir.

 ## References